USNavalResearchLaboratory/cxxplot/README.md

 1. Provide syntax that is familiar to scientists and engineers.
 2. Enable low setup times.
 2. Be more performant than typical plotting libraries.
 4. Operate in asynchronous mode.
-Therefore plot calls and user code can be mingled with user code and still retain GUI interactivity.
+Therefore plot calls and user code can be combined and still retain GUI interactivity.

 ## Basic example
 ```c++